ostermuellerj/genSolar/README.md

 <img src="images/plant.png" width="600">

-There are three possible leaf functions (elliptic, acuminate, and cuneate) whose basic shape are described by the below functions:
+There are three possible leaf functions (elliptic, acuminate, and cuneate) whose basic shape are described by the below functions when each are reflected across the x-axis.
+Let l equal the length of the leaf and w equal the width of the leaf.

 <img src="images/leaf_functions.png" width="800">